-Before you set out to teach your bird a song, it is best to know for sure whether or not your bird has the ability (and the will) to talk.
-If your bird is already saying a few words, then you're good to go -- if not, you should start with encouraging speech in your bird, and then move along to incorporating the musical aspect at a later date.
+Before you set out to teach your bird a song, you need to determine if your bird has the ability (and the will) to talk.
+If your bird is already saying a few words, then you're good to go—if not, you should start with encouraging speech in your bird, and then move along to incorporating the musical aspect at a later date.

 02 of 07